thingSoC/embedis/README.md

 that do NOT include EEPROM internal to the microprocessor.

 <span class="badge-paypal"><a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&amp;hosted_button_id=5NPC24C7VQ89L" title="Donate to this project using Paypal"><img src="https://img.shields.io/badge/paypal-donate-yellow.svg" alt="PayPal donate button" /></a></span>

+## Using Embedis

+The Embedis command line interface (CLI) uses familiar SET/GET/DEL commands \n for storing, retriving, and deleting key-value pairs in the persistant memory stores. \n For example :

+    ```
+    set mykey somevalue
+    +OK
+    get mykey
+    +somevalue
+    del mykey
+    :1
+    ```

+For more information on uisng Embedis, please see the [-> WIKI <-](https://github.com/thingSoC/embedis/wiki/)

 ## Embedis Development Environment